tochka-public/Tochka.JsonRpc/docs/en/overview.md

 * Zero configuration with sane defaults
 * Clear options like customizable serialization and routing
 * You are still writing API controllers as if there is no JSON Rpc at all
-* Mix REST and JSON Rpc because they dont interfere with each other
+* Mix REST and JSON Rpc because they don't interfere with each other
 * Have different urls/controllers/actions with different configuration
 * Server uses standard routing, binding and other pipeline built-ins without reinventing or breaking anything
-* Client relies on modern HttpCient/HttpClientFactory
+* Client relies on modern HttpClient/HttpClientFactory
 * Everything is extensible via DI so you can achieve any specific behavior
 * Supports batches, notifications, array params and other JSON Rpc 2.0 quirks while hiding them from user
 * Supports returning non-json data if needed, eg. to redirect browser or send binary file